Azure/azure-webpubsub/docs/concepts/overview.md

 #### Client roles

+Client roles only applies for the [`command.webpubsub.azure` subprotocol](#command_subprotocol).
 When the client is authed and connected, the roles of the client determine the actions the client has permissions to do:

 | Role | Permission |
 |---|---|
-| Not specified | Client can `send` messages
+| Not specified | The client can send custom events.
+| `webpubsub.group.join` | The client can join any group
+| `webpubsub.group.leave` | The client can leave its groups
+| `webpubsub.group.write` | The client can publish messages to any group
-| `webpubsub.group.read` | Client can join or leave groups if no `join` or `leave` event handler is registered
+| `webpubsub.group.joined.write` | The client can publish messages to groups it is in.
+| `webpubsub.group.pattern.<a*>.join` | The client can join the groups that the group names match pattern `a*`..
-| `webpubsub.group.write` | Client can join or leave to any groups if no `join` or `leave` event handler is registered, and client can publish to the group it **belongs** to.
+| `webpubsub.group.pattern.<a*>.write` | The client can publish messages to the groups that the group names match pattern `a*`.

 #### Client publish
 The below graph describes the workflow when the client tries to publish messages to the group: